Adrian Šemper

-Adrian Šemper (born 12 January 1998) is a Croatian footballer who plays as goalkeeper for club Pisa.
+Adrian Šemper (born 12 January 1998) is a Croatian footballer who plays as goalkeeper for Saudi Pro League club Al Fateh.

 Club career

 Early career

-Born in Zagreb, Šemper started his football career with GNK Dinamo Zagreb youth academy in 2004.
-He was one of the brightest talents of a very interesting generation of Dinamo Zagreb players born in 1998, including Josip Brekalo, Nikola Moro, Borna Sosa, Branimir Kalaica and Vinko Soldo.
+Born in Zagreb, Croatia, Adrian Šemper started his football career with GNK Dinamo Zagreb youth academy in 2004.
+He was considered one of the best talents in a generation of Dinamo Zagreb players born in 1998, including Josip Brekalo, Nikola Moro, Borna Sosa, Branimir Kalaica and Vinko Soldo.

 Dinamo Zagreb

 In 2016, Šemper signed his first professional contract with Dinamo Zagreb.
 He made his league debut on 6 May 2016 against NK Slaven Belupo at Gradski stadion which Dinamo Zagreb won 3–0.
 In this match, he played 90 minutes whole the game and he lost on goals.
 On 16 January 2016, Chelsea made an offer of Šemper to Dinamo Zagreb for £3.1 million, but Dinamo Zagreb rejected the offer and Šemper remained in Dinamo.
 In the 2015–16 season Šemper made his professional debut and Dinamo Zagreb achieved the double of league and cup.